 A second case was tried in Chicago.
 DePuy’s primary defense in that case was that the plaintiff was hypersensitive to metal and that her body would have rejected any metal-on-metal implant.
 The Chicago jury found in favor of DePuy and awarded nothing to that plaintiff.

 Tulsa County, OK

 The most recent case was tried in Tulsa County, Oklahoma, and the jury found in favor of the Plaintiff in her claim that the ASR Metal-on-Metal implant was defectively designed.
 The jury found DePuy on the claims for negligence and failure to warn, but did not award punitive damages.

 Contact Pope McGlamry

-Victims of complications related to the DePuy ASR recall may be entitled to compensation for their medical bills, lost wages, pain and suffering, and other damages.
-As new developments related to DePuy ASR news occur, we will update our website and communicate directly with our clients.
+Victims of complications related to the DePuy ASR hip implant may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.
 If you have had complications from a metal-on-metal hip implant, contact us today for a complimentary case evaluation.

 Disclaimer: All use of the ASR mark is for informational and product identification purposes only.
 This post should not be taken as either medical or legal advice, but instead should act as a resource in providing general information that may be useful to the general public.
 Pope McGlamry is not affiliated with the medical device manufacturers, DePuy Orthopaedics, Johnson & Johnson, or their distributors.